CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter7/README.md

 Figures 7.1 and 7.5 use files with the H<sub>2</sub> potential curves and vibrational energy levels tabulated by [Sharp, 1971, Atomic Data, 2, 119](https://ui.adsabs.harvard.edu/abs/1971AD......2..119S) for the ground and first two excited electronic states.
-These are all in the H2 folder that accompanies these notebooks.
+These are all in the **H2** subfolder that accompanies these notebooks.

 ### Figures 7.1 and 7.5: